tzuchiangshen/msp430_code/fabooh/readme.md

 Dependencies
 ------------

-fabooh needs the msp430-gcc version 4.6.3 or above.
-You can get a prebuilt binary mps430-gcc binary for windows, OSX, or linux by downloading the Energia IDE ( http://energia.nu/downloads ) Energia is not required to use fabooh.
-However, some people find its build environment easy to get started
+fabooh needs msp430-gcc version 4.6.3 or above.
+You can get a prebuilt mps430-gcc binary for windows, OSX, or linux by downloading the Energia IDE ( http://energia.nu/downloads ) Energia is not required to use fabooh.
+However, some people do find its build environment easy to use.

 Usage
 -----